 Questions

-5.a: Are there circumstances in which the application “round” should be frozen while unforeseen policy issues are considered and resolved?
-If so, should there be a threshold or standard that must be reached before considering freezing a “round?”
+5.a: Are there circumstances in which the application window should be frozen while unforeseen policy issues are considered and resolved?
+If so, should there be a threshold or standard that must be reached before considering freezing an application window?

-5.b: If the Board is faced with questions that cannot be addressed by the policy recommendations they were sent, must the Board bring the issue back to the GNSO and PDP process (or other mechanisms like the GNSO Expedited PDP or GNSO Guidance Process, as described in the ICANN Bylaws)?
+5.b: If the Board is faced with questions that cannot be addressed by the policy recommendations they were sent, must the Board bring the issue back to the GNSO and PDP process (e.g., the GNSO Expedited PDP or GNSO Guidance Process)?

 5.c: Should a standard be established to discriminate between issues that must be solved during an open application window and those that can be postponed until a subsequent application window?
 Please give an example.

-5.d: Any other issues related to this overarching theme.
+5.d: Any other issues related to this overarching subject.

 Subject 6.
-Application limits, either in terms of accepting in aggregate during an application “round,” or applications per applicant.
+Limiting applications in total and/or per entity during an application window.

 Application limits were not discussed in the 2007 Final Report.
 In the event that the PDP-WG undertakes policy development with respect to application limits, it will need to define the application limitation mechanism, assess and resolve any questions related to the legality of the mechanism, establishing requirements, establishing validation and enforcement measures, among other elements.
+Limits to the total number of applications in an application window and/or total number of applications from a single entity, at a minimum, should be considered.
+For the total number of application in an application window, this could refer to the absolute number of applications accepted, the number of unique strings accepted (or delegated), or other limiting factor.

 Questions

-6.a: Should a limit for the aggregate number of applications be established during any application window or “round?”
-If so, why?
+6.a: Should a limit for the total number of applications for an application window and/or from a single entity be established?
+If so, what should be the limiting factor (e.g., total application, total number of strings, etc.) and why?

-6.b: If an aggregate application limit is established for an application “round”, how would the appropriate amount of applications be set to establish this limit?
+6.b: If a limit for the total number of applications for an application window and/or from a single entity is established, how would the appropriate amount of applications be set to establish this limit?

-6.c: If an aggregate application limit is established for an application “round”, what mechanism(s) could be used to cut off application submissions at the application limit?
+6.c: If a limit for the total number of applications for an application window and/or from a single entity is established, what mechanism(s) could be used to enforce limit(s)?

-6.d: How would limits on the number of aggregate applications taken during an application “round” impact fees?
+6.d: How would a limit on the total number of applications for an application window and/or from a single entity impact fees?

-6.e: Are limits to applications, either in aggregate or from an individual applicant, be considered anti-competitive?
+6.e: Would limits to the total number of applications for an application window and/or from a single entity be considered anti-competitive?
 Please explain.

-6.f: Do limits on applications, either in aggregate or from an individual applicant, favor “insiders?
+6.f: Do limits to the total number of applications for an application window and/or from a single entity favor “insiders?

-6.g: Should there be limits to the numbers of applications that one entity can submit?
-If so, how could such a limit be enforced?

-6.h: Any other issues related to this overarching theme:
+6.g: Any other issues related to this overarching subject:

 Open Questions